 8. Doing things for me is selfish.

 Good self-care is not being selfish.
 Self-neglect is abusive.
 Do positive things for yourself to maintain your ability to do things.

 9. Other people are the cause of my problems.

 Blaming others is an excuse.
 It can keep you stuck.
-Rarely will you be successful in getting them to change to do things your ways.
+Rarely will you be successful in getting them to change to do things your way.
 Learn to work around those obstacles.
-Change yourself, your circumstances or your reaction to those people and you can often dissolve the power then have over you.
+Change yourself, your circumstances, or your reaction to those people, and you can often dissolve the power they have over you.

 10. Others can do more than I can.